zyedidia/micro/README.md

 There is a script which can install micro for you by downloading the latest prebuilt binary.
 You can find it at <https://getmic.ro>.

-Then you can easily install micro:
+You can easily install micro by running

 ```bash
 curl https://getmic.ro | bash